Trump administration family separation policy: Challenge by 17 states

 On June 26, 2018, a separate legal challenge to the family separation was brought by 17 states (California, Delaware, Iowa, Illinois, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Vermont, Virginia, and Washington) against the Trump administration.
-The suit was filed in the US District Court in Seattle.
+The suit was filed in the U.S. District Court in Seattle.
 The plaintiff states, all of whom have Democratic state attorneys general, challenge the forcible separation of families as a "cruel and unlawful" violation of the constitution's Due Process and Equal Protection Clause.
 Washington Attorney General Bob Ferguson is leading the suit.
 California Attorney General Xavier Becerra, who represents California, called Trump's executive order putting a halt to the policy as an "empty and meaningless order that claims to take back policies that he [Trump] put in place himself as a political stunt".

 In a new motion filed on July 2, the group asked for immediate information and access to those who are being detained.
 The motion included more than 900 pages of declarations from family members as well as others who have been involved in the separation of the families.
 On July 5, PBS Newshour reported on 12 of the 99 declarations that they believe "offer a window into what's has been happening under the family separation policy".
 PBS included information from the declaration of one mother who wrote that her 1-year-old son was taken from her at a legal point of entry in November.
 She said that when they were reunited after three months, he cried continually, and when she removed his clothing, she found him to be dirty and infected with lice.
 Others spoke of multiple detainees, including young children, held in very small rooms or cages, sometimes "freezing" cold, and without adequate bathroom facilities.
 Several others wrote of a lack of food, including food for children.
 One woman wrote that she was kept in a cell with nearly fifty other mothers, and they were told "that they could not eat because they were asking about their children".